Will Your Boss Say “Yes” to Your Request for Flexible Work?

 Each C response = 4 points (4 points, not 3; these C factors are weighted higher because of their reliable impact in getting approval of a request for a flexible work arrangement.)

-Your Approval Profile Gauge + Recommendations
+Your Approval Profile Gauge, Plus Recommendations for Action

 3-5 points: LOW A verbal request by a marginal short-term employee is a recipe for denial of a flexible work arrangement.
 Recommendation: Take several months to build tenure and performance with your manager, then add a solid plan and proposal in writing.